ostroproject/ostro-os/doc/howtos/building-images.rst

 contains the base definitions for building Ostro OS images. ``./meta-ostro/recipes-image/images/`` contains some example image recipes.

+A Yocto Project recipe is a set of instructions for building packages, including:
+* where to obtain the upstream sources (``SRC_URI``) and which patches to apply (Yocto Project call this "fetching")
+* dependencies on libraries or other recipes: ``DEPENDS`` and ``RDEPENDS``.
+* configuration and compilation options: ``EXTRA_OECONF, EXTRA_OEMAKE``
+* define which files go into what output packages: ``FILES_*``

+Recipes can build one or more packages from source code, including the kernel as well as userspace applications.
+Recipes can also build package groups and even full system images.
+Inheritance can be used for common design patterns by providing a class file which is then inherited by other recipes.

 The ``ostro-image.bbclass`` can be used in two modes, depending on the ``swupd`` image feature:

 * swupd active: produces a swupd update stream when building images and in